 There are three main methods of infusing oil or fat with cannabis: saucepan, double boiler, or slow cooker.
-The saucepan method may be the most straightforward method, and involves heating the oil and the decarboxylated cannabis in a saucepan at the right temperature around 130-150°F (55-65°C) for about an hour or so.
+The saucepan method may be the most straightforward method, and involves heating the oil and the decarboxylated cannabis in a saucepan at the right temperature around 130-150°F (55-65°C) for about 1-3 hours.
 If you’re using a saucepan, make sure to stir frequently and keep at a low heat, so as to avoid scorching.

-If using a double boiler, put water in the bottom pan and then add the oil to the top section, stir in the cannabis and heat on low — 130-150°F (55-65°C) — for about one hour.
-In a slow cooker, combine the cannabis and oil and cook at the same low temperature for about an hour.
+If using a double boiler, put water in the bottom pan and then add the oil to the top section, stir in the cannabis and heat on low — 130-150°F (55-65°C) — for about 1-3 hours.
+In a slow cooker, combine the cannabis and oil and cook at the same low temperature for around 1-3 hours.

 It is possible to infuse cannabis into oil without decarboxylation at first, but it will take much longer, possibly several hours.

 Whatever your method, when you’re done cooking the oil and cannabis together, let it cool and then strain the oil to remove the cannabis, and bottle it somewhere far out of reach of children.

 How much cannabis should I use for cannabis oil?

 The amount of cannabis you should use for your oil depends on a number of factors including your tolerance and the potency of the cannabis used.
 Once it’s ready, try a very small amount and wait a couple of hours and see what you think.
 Don’t get impatient, as edibles can take up to two hours to kick in.
 It’s very easy to take too much!